 The first generation Nobukuni (信国) was from Yamashiro Province (山城国).
 He was the son of Ryôkai Hisanobu (了戒久信) and he is thought to have been one of the three great students of Soshu Sadamune (相州貞宗) (Sadamune San Tetsu).
-He was active in the early to mid 1300’s.
+He was active in from the early to mid 1300’s up to the beginning of the Oei era.
 He is classified as both a Yamashiro smith and a Sôshû smith in the various references.
 Since his working style was Sôshû rather than Yamashiro, we will classify him as a Sôshû smith.

 The second generation Nobukuni (信国) made blades in the middle of the 1300’s while the third generation of smiths by this name worked in the last decade of the 1300’s through about 1430 in the Oei era (応永).
 Following him in the Oei era (応永) there were two Nobukuni (信国) smiths of high repute.
 The first was Minamoto Saemon no Jo (or Genzaemon no Jo) Nobukuni (源左衛門尉信国) and the second was Minamoto Shikibu no Jo Nobukuni (源式部丞信国).
 More will be said about these two smiths later.